hphelion/documentation/CarrierGrade/Admin_Guide/Swift/carrier-grade-troubleshooting-overcloud.md

   To remove one or more
   previously discovered nodes from the check_mk and icinga configurations:

-1. Run
+1. Run the following command"

 		check_mk --flush <node IP>

 	where <node IP> is the IP address of the node to be deleted.

-2. Run
+2. Run the following command to remove the node's host file:

 		rm /etc/check_mk/conf.d/<node IP>.mk

-	to remove the node's host file

-3. Repeat steps 1 and 2 for each node you wish to remove.
+3. Repeat steps 1 and 2 for each node you wish to remove:

-4. Run
+4. Run the following command to re-generate the Icinga config and reload Icinga:

 		check_mk -O

-	to re-generate the Icinga config and reload Icinga.

 <br /><br />
 <hr />